Written by: Joe Fiduccia

 On a Mac for example, you can set your computer to automatically backup to a hard drive device called an Airport.
 You can also plug in a stand-alone hard drive and just manually transfer the files you want to backup.

 This kind of redundancy is important because hard drives tend to fail.
 If you have two copies at home and a copy on the Internet, you can be pretty certain that accidents and disasters won’t be able to destroy most or any of your important scans.

-The one aspect of digital archiving that might be the trickiest part is future changes in technology.
+In closing, there is one aspect of digital archiving that might be the trickiest to predict – technology.
 Just like the obsolete VHS tape, hard drives and the Internet are bound to change.
 But doing something to preserve your story now with the resources available to us is certainly better than doing nothing at all.

-The process of archiving your photos may seem like a daunting task but is so worth it in the long run.
-You can prevent the destruction of one-of-a-kind images by creating a high-quality digital copy.
+The process of scanning images and documents archiving may seem like a daunting task.
+But is worth every minute in the long run.

 What other tips would you add to the list?